Forensic Photography: Types and Applications

 Types of forensic photography

-NTA tests the taxonomy of forensic photographic types as much as the triad itself.
-Learn each type by its purpose and its single defining technique.
+Each type of forensic photography is defined by its purpose and its single defining technique.

 Applications across forensic disciplines